openprocurement/openprocurement.api/docs/source/lots.rst

 Each of the :ref:`documents <document>` attached to the :ref:`Bid` can be general, lot-specific or item-specific.

-Each Lot has has own auction and awarding process.
+Each Lot has its own auction and awarding process.

 Each Lot can be cancelled individually, not affecting processes that take place in other lots.